 Keywords: governance qualitative methods belonging international migration skilled migration skill recognition

 Also available at

-Marion Panizzon (University of Bern) and Micheline van Riemsdijk are serving as guest editors for a special issue on multilevel governance in international migration for the Journal of Ethnic and Migration Studies.
-The contributors convened for an author workshop at the University of Bern in February 2017.
+Marion Panizzon (University of Bern) and I served as guest editors for a special issue on multilevel governance in international migration for the Journal of Ethnic and Migration Studies.
+Free copies are available here.

-Together with Dr. Qingfang Wang, Micheline van Riemsdijk edited a book on Rethinking International Skilled Migration (Routledge 2017).
-How have international skilled migratory flows been formed, sustained, and transformed over multiple spaces and scales?
+I edited a book on Rethinking International Skilled Migration (Routledge 2017, with Qingfang Wang).
+It engages with the following questions: How have international skilled migratory flows been formed, sustained, and transformed over multiple spaces and scales?
 How have these processes affected cities and regions?
 And how have multiple stakeholders responded to these processes?
 The contributors to this book bring together perspectives from economic, social, urban, and population geography in order to address these questions from a myriad of angles.
 Empirical case studies from different regions illuminate the multiscaled processes of international skilled migration.
 In particular, the contributions rethink skilled migration theories and provide insights into: the experiences of highly skilled labor migrants and international students; issues related to transnational activities and return migration; and policy implications for both immigrant source and destination countries.
 It also charts a future research agenda for international skilled migration research.

-She has also conducted research on the place-making strategies of foreign-born nurses and IT specialists in Oslo, talent acquisition in IT companies in Bangalore, India, the politics surrounding the European Blue Card, and the transfer of professional qualifications in the European Union.
-Prospective students are encouraged to contact Micheline van Riemsdijk at email@example.com
+I also conducted research on the place-making strategies of foreign-born nurses and IT specialists in Oslo, talent acquisition in IT companies in Bangalore, India, the politics surrounding the European Blue Card, and the transfer of professional qualifications in the European Union.
+Prospective students are encouraged to contact me at email@example.com

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.